html2rss/html2rss-web/README.md

 Websites often change their markup.
 To get notified when one of your feeds breaks, monitor the `/health_check.txt` endpoint.

-It will return `success` if all feeds can be generated without any error.
+It will print `success` if all feeds can be generated without any error.
-Otherwise it will not state success, but print the information which feed is broken.
+Otherwise it will not print success, but the information which feed is broken.